General Employer Action Plan

 Although the working environment has been improving year by year due in part to various company-wide efforts to reform work styles, we will continue to make further efforts.

-• Further implement “smart work” that allows people to work efficiently from any location
+• Further implement “smart work” that allows employees to work efficiently from any location

 • Operate a proper system for evaluating efficient work styles

-• Continue implementing No Overtime Day and No Overtime Reinforcement Month to encourage employees to take time off
+• Continue implementing No Overtime Day and No Overtime Reinforcement Month, and encourage employees to take time off

 • Monitor working hours and follow up on individuals who work excess hours